Gocyber-world/aivatar/README.md

 #### Get API Keys

-You need to obtain an `openaikey` and `azurekey`.
+You need to obtain an [openaikey](https://platform.openai.com/account/api-keys) and [azurekey](https://azure.microsoft.com/en-us/products/cognitive-services/text-to-speech/#features).
 Both services offer free tier plans.

 #### Download and Install

 Download and install the APK on your Android device from the [APK release](https://github.com/Gocyber-world/aivatar/releases) page.
+(MAKE SURE YOUR DEVICE CAN ACCESS OPENAI AND AZURE)

 #### Configure API Keys